scholarships for military children, spouses, and veterans

 The Joanne Holbrook Patton Military Spouse Scholarship is sponsored by the National Military Family Association.
 It awards up to $1,000 to spouses of all active duty, national guard, or reserve members.
 It also considers spouses of retired uniformed service members as well.

-The scholarship is designed to provide funds for furthering an education in a vocational training or degree-seeking undergraduate program.
+The scholarship is designed to provide funds for furthering education in vocational training or degree-seeking undergraduate programs.

 How to apply: The Joanne Holbrook Patton Military Spouse Scholarship will only consider online applications.
 In order to qualify, military spouses must provide a copy of their marriage certificate as well as a military verification document.